tlorans/ClimateRisks/docs/source/decarbonizationpathways.md

 The carbon budget defines the amount of CO2eq emissions produced over the time period $[t_0,t]$ for a given emissions scenario.
 Checking if a given emissions scenario complies with the Net Zero objective corresponds to checking if the corresponding carbon budget respect the constraint above, with a carbon emissions level in 2050 close to 0.

-### The IEA Scenario

-### Checking Net Zero Compliance
+### Net Zero Objective Compliance

-To check if a given decarbonization pathway or an emissions scenario is a NZE, investors need to assess if the resulting carbon budget $CB(t_0, 2050)$ and the final carbon emissions level $CE(2050)$ comply with the carbon budget constraint stated above.
+To check if a given decarbonization pathway or an emissions scenario fulfill the Net Zero objective, investors need to assess if the resulting carbon budget $CB(t_0, 2050)$ and the final carbon emissions level $CE(2050)$ comply with the carbon budget constraint stated above.

 #### Decarbonization Pathway